Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 Type of industries include iron and steel, heavy machinery, electrical engineering, motor vehicles, aircrafts, chemical industries, textiles, shipbuilding, food processing, electronics etc.

-Types of power include: coal, oil, Natural gas (thermal power), H.E.P from rivers, nuclear energy predominantly from uranium etc.
+Types of power include coal, oil, Natural gas (thermal power), H.E.P from rivers, nuclear energy predominantly from uranium etc.

 China · ·

-• Manchuria industrial region is located in the North East of china.
+• Manchuria industrial region is located in the Northeast of China.
 This is China’s greatest area for heavy industry.
 It’s centered on the Anshan-Fushun-Shenyang triangle.

 • Industries here include iron & steel, engineering, automobile, factory equipment & chemicals.